DevSports/eliteportal-releases/external-api-docs/deletePlayers.md

 # Delete Players

-Queue the deletetion of existing players, removing their custom tab data and removing them from squads.
+Queue the deletion of existing players, removing their custom tab data and removing them from squads.

 > **Warning**
 This is a destructive operation